-Property Tax Incentive Would Support Hotel Conversion at 360 N. Michigan Ave.
+Property Tax Incentive Approved for Hotel Conversion at 360 N. Michigan Ave.

-The \$126 million redevelopment of the landmark London Guarantee building as a hotel would be supported by a property tax incentive introduced to City Council today by Mayor Rahm Emanuel.
+The \$126 million redevelopment of the landmark London Guarantee building as a hotel will be supported by a property tax incentive approved today by City Council.

-The Class L incentive, valued at \$9.9 million over the next 12 years, would support the 91-year-old building's rehabilitation as 375 hotel rooms and related amenities.
-The work would include room build-outs, masonry repair, new mechanical systems, windows, and the construction of a 22-story, 75-room addition on adjacent land.
-An estimated 200 construction and 450 permanent jobs would be created by the project.
+The Class L incentive, valued at \$9.9 million over the next 12 years, will support the 91-year-old building's rehabilitation as 375 hotel rooms and related amenities.
+The work will include room build-outs, masonry repair, new mechanical systems, windows, and the construction of a 22-story, 75-room addition on adjacent land.
+An estimated 200 construction and 450 permanent jobs will be created by the project.